gopro/labs/docs/control/extensions/README.md

 Increasing the logbase will enhance the shadows, but will also reveal noise reduction artifacts tuned for a different encoding curve (the more consumer friendly Rec709.)
 You can back-off the noise reduction to restore shadow details, with the downside being a noiser image (protentially requiring noise reduction in post.)
 Also a noiser image will need a higher-bitrate to store the additional information (so BITR, NR01 and LOGB are all related.)
+- **BYPS=1** - Bypass common pop-ups, such as resetting the time and date.
+Remember to set time and date if you remove the battery.

 ### Miscellaneous controls for most Labs cameras.